Turks keeping troops in Iraqi camp, Baghdad turns to U.N.

 Davutoglu said on Wednesday the soldiers were sent to northern Iraq after a threat from Islamic State militants to Turkish military trainers in the area increased.

-(Reporting by Tulay Karadeniz, Ercan Gurses and by Tom Finn in DOHA; Writing by Daren Butler; Editing by Nick Tattersall, Ralph Boulton and Louise Ireland)
+(Reporting by Tulay Karadeniz, Ercan Gurses and by Tom Finn in DOHA, Michelle Nichols at the United Nations; Writing by Daren Butler; Editing by Nick Tattersall, Ralph Boulton and Louise Ireland)